syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 ### Explode Segments

-The following properties are used to explode the individual segments in Pie, Doughnut, Funnel and Pyramid.
+The following properties are used to explode the individual segments in Funnel and Pyramid.

 * [`ExplodeAll`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.AccumulationSeriesBase~ExplodeAll.html#) - Used to explode all the segments of these series.
 * [`ExplodeIndex`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.AccumulationSeriesBase~ExplodeIndex.html#) - Used to explode any specific segment.